chriskipp/aiowebapp/README.md

 # aiowebapp

 Batteries included fully asyncronous (aiohttp based) web application.
 The web server comes together with a (postgres) database backend, a redis server and a (nginx) reverse proxy.
-Everything is packed for ease use as a little (docker-compose based) docker swarm.
+Everything is packed for ease of use as a (docker-compose based) docker swarm.

 ## Features

 This repository is mainly ment as a skelleton for aiohttp based webapps, including certain features like login or (http/https) nginx-reverse-proxy out-of-the-box.
-Beside this there are a hand full of tools including a database manager a redis based search engine or a nominatim based search engine for geographic entities as examples on how to use this skelleton.
+Beside this there are a hand full of tools including a database manager a redis based full text search engine or a nominatim based search for geographic entities as examples on how to use this skelleton.
 Further features include:

 ### Container based features
 - [aiohttp](https://github.com/aio-libs/aiohttp) is used as a asyncronous web server